-As part of the UK’s exit arrangements from the EU, the Withdrawal Agreement between the EU and the UK includes a ‘transition period’, which ends on 31 December 2020.
+As part of the UK’s exit arrangements from the EU, the Withdrawal Agreement between the EU and the UK included a ‘transition period’, which ended on 31 December 2020.

-Until the end of the ‘transition period’ the UK will adopt EU sanctions, in addition to implementing specific sanctions of its own (primarily targeted at terrorism and related activities):
+During the ‘transition period’ the UK adopted EU sanctions, in addition to implementing specific sanctions of its own (primarily targeted at terrorism and related activities):

-After the transition period has ended SAMLA allows the UK to implement (or amend) sanctions, where necessary to comply with its obligations as a UN member; and also, to impose sanctions independently of the international community.
+After the transition period ended SAMLA allowed the UK to implement (or amend) sanctions, where necessary to comply with its obligations as a UN member; and also, to impose sanctions independently of the international community.

 Sanctions regulations may be made where an appropriate Minister considers it is appropriate to make a regulation: